Ghysbrecht/RyanairApiLib/README.md

 # RyanairApiLib

 This simple .NET standard 2.1 class library can be used to retrieve one way fares and round trips from the Ryanair API.
-This API does not require authentiation but has a rate limit.
+This API does not require authentication but has a rate limit.

 Inspired by: https://github.com/cohaolain/ryanair-py